Free, nationally recognised training to help frontline workers recognise the signs of domestic and family violence, and know what to do next.

-After successfully completing the training (including assessments), you’ll receive a Statement of Attainment for the nationally recognised unit of competency CHCDFV001: Recognise and respond appropriately to domestic and family violence.
+After successful completion of all requirements, you’ll receive a Statement of Attainment issued by Lifeline Australia for the nationally recognised unit of competency CHCDFV001: Recognise and respond appropriately to domestic and family violence.
 To find out more about this unit, click here or go to training.gov.au.

 Eligibility and fees

 DV-alert training is funded by the Australian Government Department of Social Services.
 It’s free for frontline workers who are eligible.
 This means you:

 Work, volunteer or are on student placement in the health, allied health, education, childcare or community sectors

 Are living in Australia and have Australian or New Zealand citizenship, Permanent Residency or hold a visa with no study limitations*